-for the development, implementation, assessment and improvement of a minor on passing the interim examination of a unit of study.
+The coordinating institute is the Fontys Institute which bears final responsibility Coordinating institute for the development, implementation, assessment and improvement of a minor programme.

+One credit equals 28 standard study-load hours.
+Students are awarded credits Credit on passing the interim examination of a unit of study.
 The international term for credits is ECTS credits (EC's).